r2d2meuleu/unity2d-essential-scripts/README.md

 - This project uses [@PixeyeHQ](https://github.com/PixeyeHQ/InspectorFoldoutGroup) inspector foldout group to make the development cleaner;

-- the hearths sprites used in the zelda like hearth system were taken from [NicoleMarieT](https://nicolemariet.itch.io/pixel-heart-animation-32x32-16x16-freebie) on itch.io;
+- The hearths sprites used in the zelda like hearth system were taken from [NicoleMarieT](https://nicolemariet.itch.io/pixel-heart-animation-32x32-16x16-freebie) on itch.io;

-- the font used is taken from [Void](https://arcade.itch.io/heartbit) on itch.io.
+- The font used is taken from [Void](https://arcade.itch.io/heartbit) on itch.io;

+- Tilemap asset taken from [Adam Saltman](https://adamatomic.itch.io/jawbreaker) on itch.io;

+- Enemy sprite taken from [0x72](https://0x72.itch.io/dungeontileset-ii) on itch.io.
 </details>